H-274/gleamcord_http/README.md

 ## Improvements to do

-- Restructure interaction handler results (Reponse and Error types)
+- [] Restructure interaction handler results (Reponse and Error types)
+- [] Restructure chat input commands
-- Use resolved to populate the command option with the partial data type
+- [] Use resolved to populate the command option with the partial data type
-- Use resolved to populate the values of message components with the partial data type
+- [] Use resolved to populate the values of message components with the partial data type